robertjshiller/screenpledge/master_document.md

 -   **Atomic Transactions:** All multi-step database operations (like submitting the survey and updating the profile flag) are wrapped in single PostgreSQL Functions (RPCs) to ensure they either fully succeed or fully fail, preventing the user's state from becoming inconsistent.
 -   **Superseding Goals:** When a user edits an active goal from Settings, a new goal record is created with a future `effective_at` timestamp, and the old goal's `ended_at` is set.
 This provides a complete, immutable history of all goals.

-### **3.5 Notifications & Real-time Feedback**
-**Proactive Notifications**: The app must provide real-time feedback to the user regarding their progress.
-This includes sending local notifications at key thresholds (e.g., "You've used 75% of your daily limit," "15 minutes remaining," "You've exceeded your limit for today").
+### **3.5 The "Notification First, Charge Later" Model**

+-   ✅ **UPDATED:** The system is a hybrid model designed for immediate psychological feedback and robust, delayed consequences.
+    *   **Real-Time On-Device Feedback:** The app runs a background task that provides real-time feedback via local push notifications.
+This system is designed to work perfectly even when the device is offline.
+    *   **Server-Authoritative Consequence:** The official daily outcome and any financial transactions are handled exclusively by a server-side "End of Day" reconciliation process that runs after the user's day is complete.
+This is the ungameable source of truth.
+-   **✅ NEW: Dynamic Interval Calculation:** The on-device background task uses a "Direct Milestone Targeting" algorithm to provide warnings.
+It dynamically calculates the time until the next warning threshold (50%, 75%, 90%) and intelligently schedules its next check to be more frequent as the user approaches their limit, ensuring timely warnings without excessive battery drain.
-**Permission Revocation Alert**: If the app detects that Screen Time permission has been revoked, it must immediately send a notification to the user, prompting them to re-enable it to maintain their pledge.
+-   **Permission Revocation Alert**: If the app detects that Screen Time permission has been revoked, it must immediately send a notification to the user, prompting them to re-enable it to maintain their pledge.

 ---